 Once you’ve located the fund’s page on Morningstar’s site, click “Portfolio” to see the fund’s top positions.

-How well does the fund’s mission and their top holdings align?
+How well does the fund’s mission align with their top holdings?

 - SHE (gender diversity): https://www.morningstar.com/etfs/arcx/she/portfolio

 - DSI (vague ESG mission): https://www.morningstar.com/etfs/arcx/dsi/portfolio